Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 Once the muscle deformer is properly created it is possible now to paint its weights to correctly setup the deformer properties.
 To do so, select the simulated mesh and press the ![paint tool](images/adn_paint_tool.png){style="width:4%"} shelf button or go to AdonisFX Menu > *Paint Tool*.

-Start by painting attachment weights, painting the influence for each attachment by selecting the corresponding attachment from the list and painting its desired influence.
+Start by painting tranform attachment weights, painting the influence for each target by selecting the corresponding target from the list and painting its desired influence.

 <figure>
   <img src="images/setup_ribbon_muscle_4.png">
-  <figcaption><b>Figure 20</b>: Attachment influence for joint 1.</figcaption>
+  <figcaption><b>Figure 20</b>: Transform Attachment influence for joint 1.</figcaption>
 </figure>

 <figure>
   <img src="images/setup_ribbon_muscle_5.png">
-  <figcaption><b>Figure 21</b>: Attachment influence for joint 2.</figcaption>
+  <figcaption><b>Figure 21</b>: Transform Attachment influence for joint 2.</figcaption>
 </figure>

 Then, paint the muscle tendon weights, by selecting the *Tendon* attribute from the *Attribute* enumerator and painting over the parts of the muscle to represent tendon tissue.